FarmData2/FarmData2/CONTRIBUTING.md

 <!-- vale alex.ProfanityUnlikely = NO -->
 <!-- hook is standard terminology here. -->

-When you make your commit, a _pre-commit git hook in the FarmData2 Development Environment will run and perform a set of checks \_on the files that you are committing_.
+When you make your commit, a _pre-commit git hook_ in the FarmData2 Development Environment will run and perform a set of checks on the files that you are committing.

 <!-- vale alex.ProfanityUnlikely = YES -->